Bonoolu/SteganoFS/README.md

 ## Introduction

-SteganoFS offers a unique solution for securely hiding files in a hostile environment, utilizing steganographic image files, primarily BMP files.
+SteganoFS offers a solution for securely hiding files in a hostile environment, utilizing steganographic image files, primarily BMP files.
 A Developer Interface allows to add support for additional file types.

 ## Features